-- Pisgah District – Looking Glass Rock (north face) and Cedar Rock (north face, Morning Glory portion)
+- Pisgah District — Looking Glass Rock (north face) and North Cedar Rock

 - Appalachian District — Whiterock Cliff and Buzzard’s Roost

-- Grandfather District – N.C.
-Wall and Shortoff Mountain (in Linville Gorge), Big Lost Cove Cliffs.
+- Grandfather District — N.C.
+Wall, Apricot Buttress and the Camel in Lineville Gorge; Shortoff Mountain in Linville Gorge; Bynum Bluff in Linville Gorge and Big Lost Cove Cliffs

 Wildlife biologists in North Carolina have been working since the 1980s to help peregrine populations recover after they dwindled to just one mating pair in North Carolina in the 1950s.
 In 2020, 16 sites were occupied by peregrine falcon pairs and four successfully reproduced for a total of seven offspring.
 Two additional sites were occupied by single, unpaired bird.